• Skip to primary navigation

 • Use a knife to gut the fish, to gut the fish, make an incision in the belly and cut from the tail end to the head of the fish.

-• Use the knife to scrap out the guts and gently pull to remove the bones, if it breaks, just remove in two parts.
+• Use the knife to scrape out the guts and gently pull to remove the bones, if it breaks, just remove in two parts.

 • Rinse one more time to ensure all the insides have been completely removed and dry with a paper towel.
 Make sure the fish are thoroughly dry as they won't crisp well if wet.

-• Transfer the sprats to a large bowl then sprinkle the all purpose seasoning in, how much seasoning is your discretion.
-I used approximately 2 tablespoon and a small amount of excess.
+• Transfer the sprats to a large bowl then sprinkle the all purpose seasoning in along with the black pepper and pink salt, how much seasoning is your discretion.
+I used approximately 2 tablespoon of all purpose seasoning and a small amount of excess.
 Just make sure all the sprats are coated well.

 • Lay the sprats onto the baking tray in a single layer, don't overcrowd.

-• Bake sprats in the oven for 40-45 minutes, check frequently to ensure they don't burn, they should to dark and crisp to the touch.
+• Bake sprats in the oven for 40-45 minutes, check frequently to ensure they don't burn, they should be dark and crispy to the touch.

 • Serve with a side of veggies.